ajitgoel/hugo-blog-theme/content/post/aws-tips-and-tricks/index.md

 \
 Application load balancers(ALBs) can have multiple paths and targets configured for a single load balancer, sending portions of traffic to specific targets (Lambda functions, containers, EC2 instances, etc.) ALBs also support routing to Lambda functions using header values.

-e. to package Lambda code in a container image, we should:\
+e.
+To package Lambda code in a container image, we should:\
 e.1. create a Docker image and push it to an Amazon Elastic Container Registry(ECR) repository. \
 e.2. create a lambda function with the package-type of `Image` and code that is `ImageUri `of docker image.

+f.
+To respond to an CloudWatch event which is triggered whenever something changes in your AWS infrastructure, we should:\
+f.1.